Land of the Ancestors

 Picture

-Since 2008, Ni Hat’ni Dene guardians have been posted at important traditional sites within Thaidene Nëné during the summer months, including Kaché (Fort Reliance), the heart of Thaidene Nëné, and the gateways to Thaidene Nëné: Kałdële (Talthelei Narrows) and Pekanatui Point.
-More recently, Ni Hat’ni Dene have been carrying out caribou monitoring in the winter months.
+Since time immemorial, Ni Hat’ni Dene have been caring for Thaidene Nëné.
+A formal guardian program was started in 2008.
+In the beginning, the guardian were posted at important sites within Thaidene Nëné during the summer months, including Kaché (Fort Reliance), the heart of Thaidene Nëné, and the gateways to Thaidene Nëné: Kałdële (Talthelei Narrows) and Pekanatui Point.
+Eventually, Ni Hat’ni Dene were tasked with monitoring caribou and harvesting in the winter months.
 As of January 2020, Ni Hat'ni Dene is a full-time year-round program.

 The Ni Hat'ni Dene program builds the capacity of our people to monitor environmental change, communicate with Thaidene Nëné users, and maintain strong records, including water quality and fish sampling data.
 Our responsibilities will only increase as implementation advances and we carry out our vision as Łutsël K’é Dene for stewardship of Thaidene Nëné.